 About weaning off breastfeeding

-Children have different levels of attachment to breastfeeding.
+Some children are more attached to breastfeeding than other children are.
 They’ll all wean in their own time.
 But if you don’t want to wait for your child to wean herself, weaning can happen when you’re ready.
 You might need to wean, for example, because you’re going back to or starting work.

 Weaning: planning ahead

-For many toddlers and older children, breastfeeding is more about security and comfort than about food, so weaning can be quite stressful.
-Others might decide for themselves that they’re ready to give it up.
+Weaning is likely to be a big change for your child.
+For many older children, breastfeeding is more about security and comfort than about food, so weaning can be quite stressful.

 When you’re weaning older children off breastfeeding, a good way to start is to never offer a breastfeed, but never refuse.